The-Pirateship/brwne-extensions/vscode/README.md

 The `extension.ts` module defines the activation and deactivation hooks for the Brwne extension.
 It serves as the central bootstrapping logic that:

-* Loads environment configuration.
-* Detects development vs production mode.
+* Loads BRWNE MODE to decide if br or brd should be used
 * Enables auto-save.
 * Initializes file tracking and highlighting.
 * Signals connection to the CLI